emqx/emqx-operator/docs/en_US/tasks/configure-emqx-rebalance.md

 :::tip

-The cluster load rebalancing function is only available since EMQX Enterprise 4.4.12.
+The cluster load rebalancing requirements EMQX Enterprise must be greater than or equal to 4.4.12

 :::